20 backyard Easter egg hunt ideas7 Mins

-Looking like it’s going to be a hot Easter this year?
-Cool the kids down and put sprinklers next to the clusters of eggs – your little hunters will love having to brave the spray to capture their treasure!
+If you’re in a warm climate, cool the kids down and put sprinklers next to the clusters of eggs — your little hunters will love having to brave the spray to capture their treasure!

 Digging for gold

-For a fresh Easter egg hunt idea, turn it into an archaeological dig!
-This is especially perfect for anyone who has a sandpit or play trough, but a blow-up pool, bucket or large container of any kind will suffice!
-Bury some foil-wrapped Easter eggs in dirt or sand and dampen with water, leaving it to dry overnight.
-In the morning, equip your hunters with a brush and spoon as excavation tools, and let them get to work uncovering their delicious Easter fossils!
+Turn it into an archaeological dig for a fresh Easter egg hunt idea!
+This idea is especially perfect for anyone with a sandpit or play trough.
+However, a blow-up pool, bucket or large container will suffice!
+Bury a few foil-wrapped Easter eggs in dirt or sand and dampen them with water, leaving them to dry overnight.
+In the morning, equip your hunters with a brush and spoon as excavation tools, and let them work uncovering their delicious Easter fossils!
 A great fusion between messy play and a special treat.

 To make things a bit trickier, add a couple of chopsticks!
-It’s a fun way to develop fine motor skills and makes things a whole lot funnier for hunters and onlookers alike.
+It’s a fun way to develop fine motor skills and makes things much funnier for hunters and onlookers alike.

 Make your egg-hunters work for their treats with a gross motor obstacle course!
 Use tunnels, ladders, balance beams, hula hoops and slides.
-Or for a super simple course or maze, simply use crepe paper rolls to create a tangle that they have to squeeze, squirm and crawl through!
+Or, for a super simple course or maze, use crepe paper rolls to create a tangle for the kids to squeeze, squirm and crawl through!
 If building this maze for youngsters, try to stick to materials that will tear if fallen on or tangled in, such as crepe paper or masking tape, for safety reasons.

 Follow the glow